‘As innovators we have a responsibility to lead by example’

 Jennifer Johnson, CEO, Franklin Templeton: Franklin Templeton, through our mutual funds and other investment strategies, deploys capital to the innovative companies that are building tomorrow—companies that are driving new technologies, advancing medical breakthroughs, and creating jobs.
 For our world to prosper, we must place further emphasis on companies that are expanding strategies to increase the attraction, recruitment, and development of underrepresented communities.

 Cristiano Amon, president and CEO, Qualcomm: 5G has shown great economic resilience during the pandemic, an IHS’s 5G Economy Study put 5G Capex at 10.8% higher than previously forecasted.
-This is important, because if there is one thing that we learned during the pandemic was that connectivity is essential, it kept us moving.
+This is important, because if there is one thing that we learned during the pandemic it was that connectivity is essential, it kept us moving.
 The 5G rollout is happening and we are encouraged to see that governments and companies around the world understand its broad value and are moving rapidly to invest in digital infrastructure.
 The promise of 5G is about closing the digital divide, democratizing computing power, enabling work from anywhere, driving digital transformation, growth, innovation, jobs, and a more sustainable economy.

 What is one pandemic-instigated change or accommodation in your workplace or operations that you have made permanent?